stac-extensions/projection/README.md

 been reprojected to a different CRS, e.g., Web Mercator, or resized to better accommodate that use case.
 In this case, the fields should be specified at the Item Asset level, while those Item Asset objects that use the defaults can remain unspecified.

+The `proj` prefix is short for "projection", and is not a reference to the PROJ/PROJ4 formats.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
   - [Assets in Item example](examples/assets.json): Shows the basic usage of the extension in STAC Assets (in a STAC Item)